-Credit Value: 4 GLH: 21 Assessment Requirements: This unit will be assessed by assignment Aim: The aim of this unit is to enable the candidate to gain a general understanding of consumer law, and to develop knowledge in relation to contracts and consumer protection.
+Credit Value: 4 GLH: 21 Assessment Requirements: This unit will be assessed by an externally set and locally marked assignment.
+Aim: The aim of this unit is to enable the candidate to gain a general understanding of consumer law, and to develop knowledge in relation to contracts and consumer protection.

-Understand how consumer contracts are formed
+1. Understand how consumer contracts are formed